 There is no longer process than military academy admission.
 It's challenging for all applicants - like a giant 2-year long test.
 Even so, every year homeschoolers are successful with careful planning, a motivated student, and attention to detail.
 If military is your student's path, get your student started by reading .

 - Test Accommodation

-Teens with learning challenges can get accommodations on the SAT or ACT test that can help them really shine.
-It may be as simple as taking the test untimed, or as complex as having a reader or scribe provided.
+Teens with learning challenges can get accommodations on the SAT® or ACT® test that can really help them shine.
+It may be as simple as taking the test untimed, or as complex as having a reader or scribe present during the test.
 But these accommodations do require that the parent is actively involved in the day-to-day headaches of navigating the system.
-More information in
+You can find more information in

 - Profound Giftedness

 Keeping gifted children challenged but not overwhelmed can be tear-inducing, for both the parent and the student, but is is possible with just a few key concepts.
-Read the Coffee Break Book:
+Read my Coffee Break Book:

 - Extreme Learning Challenges